TAPPER

 Features Prioritization for a Minimum Awesome Product

-We had a complex feature set to deliver within a tight timeline.
+We had a large scope and limited time.
 Rather than rushing or cutting scope blindly, I introduced a Crawl → Walk → Run → Sprint framework to help our team prioritize features based on user needs, feasibility, and impact.

 This structure broke down the product roadmap into actionable, research-backed chunks, helping us align across design, engineering, and leadership while keeping focus on delivering value fast.